October Gardening Guide: What to plant NOW in the month of October

 FedCo Seeds - Onions & potatoes

-Check out my tutorial on how to plant seed potatoes in grow bags.
+Check out my how to plant potatoes tutorial for more information:

 Ginger, Shampoo Ginger (Awapuhi), Turmeric, & Galangal - If your in zones 9-11, it is safe to plant these root crops outdoors because our ground does not freeze so these plants will survive the winter.
 I grow them in containers or grow bags because they easily spread via underground rhizomes.
 If your gardening in an area that gets snow or your ground freezes, then grow them in a pot and bring in doors once temperatures begin to fall below 40F.
 Or you can dig up the rhizomes before your first winter frost arrives, and then replant in spring once all danger of frost has passed.
 They are very ornamental, with broad tropical foliage, so treat like a houseplant if you bring inside.
 I have plants or sometimes rhizomes for these crops on my website.